Dave-team/Knowledge-base/Principles.md

 - Longer term things to do and booking these (gigs, holidays, etc.) Goal = experiences.

 Reflection & Development
-- Work on and plan six fundamentals in life
+- Work on and plan seven fundamentals in life
 - Set goals for the week (journal)
 - Review performance against performance last week (journal)